4 Signs That It’s Time For A Wheel Alignment

 WHAT IS A WHEEL ALIGNMENT?

 A wheel alignment is often referred to as a tire alignment.
 When your vehicle was made, all wheel angles were optimally aligned.
 Naturally as you drive over imperfect roads, these angles are shifted and the wheels become misaligned.
-The goal of an alignment is to re-optimize the angles of your wheels to each other, and to the road.
+The goal of an alignment service is to re-optimize the angles of your wheels to each other, and to the road.
 This is done because a misaligned vehicle affects the way your vehicle drives, affects the stress on larger vehicle components such as your suspension, affects tire wear, and affects gas mileage.

 WHAT CAUSES MISALIGNMENT